emitanaka/master/to-do.md

   * go through Adam Loy's script and `case1-agdata.Rmd`.
 Replicate result for Loy's script.
 Expand latter to have diagnostics like Loy's

 * By week 4 Thu:
+  * simulating data for the null plots from model fit
   * null plots - lineup